Solar Energy Pros and Cons

 However, in America, profit is king.
 This means solar panel recycling facilities aren’t easy to come by.
 As a result, many damaged or retired solar panels are sitting in landfills.

 Solar Arrays Can’t Store Excess Generation

 Energy storage is another problem for solar.
 Solar panels on their own do a great job of generating electricity, but they don’t store it for later.
 This means that no matter how much energy you generate you won’t have it when the sun goes down.

-To counter this, many have stayed connect to the electric grid.
+To counter this, many have stayed connected to the electrical grid.
 Staying connected to the grid allows individuals to still have power when the sun isn’t out.

-However, the power coming from the grid is often from fossil fuels.
-Meaning the problem is being minimized instead of eliminated.
+However, the power coming from the grid is often from fossil fuels — meaning that the problem is being minimized instead of eliminated.